 One area we find women particularly angry about is the state’s continuing failure to ensure men are allowed reasonable access to their children, if and when their vindictive ex-partners deny them that access.
 Many women believe, as we do, that such denial of access is emotional abuse of men and children.

 Our party will raise public consciousness about the many disadvantages and discriminations faced by men and boys in modern Britain, and campaign to have them reversed.
-We’re currently engaged in a public consultation exercise, and I invite you to contribute feedback on the associated document (link below).
-Your feedback will help us develop our first election manifesto.
+We’ve completed a public consultation exercise and we’re currently working on our 2015 general election manifesto.

-While we shall be fighting to win those seats, even a modest number of votes would be enough to unseat the sitting MPs, and could change the outcome of the election.
+We’ll be will contesting marginal seats at the May 2015 general election, and our primary objective will be to raise public consciousness about the state’s assaults – through its action and inaction – on the human rights of men and boys.
+While we’ll be fighting to win those seats, even a modest number of votes could be enough to unseat the sitting MPs.
+In later general elections, when we field more candidates, J4MB could change the outcome of elections.
 This would put men’s human rights squarely on the political ‘radar’ in the UK for the first time.
-The parties would thereafter have no choice but to start taking men’s human rights more seriously, and start to reverse 30+ years of state-sponsored discriminations against men and boys.
+The parties would thereafter have no choice but to engage with us in an effort to deter us from contesting their marginal seats, and start to reverse 30+ years of state-sponsored discriminations against men and boys.

 The hostile, poisonous, undemocratic, anti-meritocratic, anti-male culture which has developed over 30+ years must be challenged and defeated for the sakes of men, women, and children.
 For the sake of Britain as a civilised society.
 The challenge will have to start at the ballot box, which is why we’ve launched a political party.